School holiday sanity tips: keep the kids happy without breaking the bank

 It’s that time of year again, when the looming holidays mean keeping the kids happy with so much spare time to fill.
 With a bit of creativity the days will fly by, without leaving a hole in your wallet.

-In one sense, winter holidays are a chance to unwind and take a break from school runs, after hours activities and rushed mornings trying to get everyone out on time.
+In one sense, school holidays are a chance to unwind and take a break from school runs, after hours activities and rushed mornings trying to get everyone out on time.
 That’s until you hear the first, “I’m bored,” and the serenity quickly unravels.
 Get in early with a schedule of activities that won’t break the bank, to banish the dreaded statement for good.
 Combining all three of these options should do the trick, while keeping small faces away from iPad screens, at least for a bit.

 Set a challenge